As a sponsor of the event, we welcomed the opportunity to learn how Layer products can help channel partners, both now and in the future.

-This post was written after a discussion with a co-worker on the most suitable (yet adaptable) model for large-scale enterprise software development from architectural, team & technical perspectives.
+This post was written after a discussion with a co-worker on the most suitable (yet adaptable) model for large-scale enterprise product development from architectural, team & technical perspectives.

-Firstly, let’s think about what we are trying to achieve when forming a strategic model for a new product or service:
+Firstly, let’s think about our goals when forming a strategic model for a new product or service:

-And from a strategic perspective, how to achieve that:
+And from a practical perspective, how to achieve that:

 The rise in adoption of continuous integration & delivery over recent years has provided software companies a competitive advantage by being able to build pipelines that allow them to iterate fast and deliver value to customers by releasing live to to production in minutes, not days, so absolutely deployment in strategy.
 In fact, DevOps everywhere!

 2008: You release every two weeks?
 How agile!

 2019: We need that feature live in about 15 minutes.
 Kthxbye!

 Of course, it depends on what you’re building and your target audience, but if you are creating a commercial application and you have competitors and/or customers with high expectations (who doesn’t?), having the ability to adapt, change & innovate is key to the success of your product.
 Although this has pretty much always been the case, improved tooling and technologies mean your competitors will gain advantages if you can’t keep pace with change.